benhaz1024/raspbian-tee/README.rst

 There are two prerequisite:

-- Raspbian have 32-bit version only(and I don't want to build another 64bit one when considering big workload).
+- Raspbian have 32-bit version only.
-- ATF(Trust Firmware-A) now only have 64-bit support for Raspberry Pi 3.(`_ATF RPI3 support`_).
+- ATF(Trust Firmware-A) now only have 64-bit support for Raspberry Pi 3. (`ATF RPI3 support`_).

 I don't want to change this default when considering big workload.
 So, this project will build ATF as 64-bit, and all others as 32-bit.